rm-you/supybot-jira/README.md

 <user> I've just finished up with JRA-123 and moved the code to our Testing environment.
 <supybot> (Story JRA-123) Add Pagination [ Philip Fry ] Ready For Test https://jira.mysite.com/browse/JRA-123
 ```

+## Using OAuth Features
+This is a bit complicated, and the JIRA docs aren't especially useful.
+If you'd like to read them, they're available here:  https://confluence.atlassian.com/display/JIRA/Linking+to+Another+Application

+OAuthConsumerName, OAuthConsumerKey, and OAuthConsumerSSLKey must be set, and they are configured in the Incoming Authentication section of the Jira Application Link.
+When creating an Application Link, just fill in random data (none of it will matter) on the original screen, then click OK and click Edit next to the new Link.
+You can go to Outgoing Authentication and click "Delete" because this plugin does not use it at all.
+Click on "Incoming Authentication" and provide a Consumer Key and Consumer Name (which map to the plugin's config variables of the same name) and an RSA public key (not in SSH format).
+Callback URL should remain empty and 2-Legged OAuth is not required.

+OAuthConsumerSSLKey is the *private key* corresponding to the public key you provided to Jira in the Link configuration.
+The base of your supybot directory (ie, where your main configuration is located) is the root directory, so "id_rsa" would refer to "<supybot_directory>/id_rsa".

+OAuthVerifier is (I believe) an additional security layer that is probably off by default.
+Only set it if you know what you're doing, or you get an error about an incorrect verifier.

+OAuthTokenDatabase should be OK to leave as the default value.

 Once you set up linked application in Jira, you can perform this kind of chat with supybot (private chat):
 ```